Superstate Quantum Mechanics: A time-dependent Schr o dinger-like equation for the dynamics of a unitary operator

 In contrast, traditional quantum mechanics describes time evolution using a single sequence of unitary operators $U$

 where $U^{(t)}$ describes the evolution of the quantum system with Hamiltonian $H$ between $t-\tau$ and $t$, and is obtained from (\ref{Uquantum}).

-The transformation that preserves unitarity is given by (\ref{UtTimeEvolution}), but it is difficult to explicitly express the operators $U$ and $V$ from a general tensor $S_{jk;j^{\prime}k^{\prime}}$.
+The transformation that preserves unitarity is given by (\ref{UtTimeEvolution}), but it is difficult to explicitly express the operators $U$ and $V$ from a general tensor $S_{jk;j^{\prime}k^{\prime}}$, in a manner analogous to the relation (\ref{Uquantum}) between the evolution operator in (\ref{PsitTimeEvolution}) and the Hamiltonian.
 However, if we consider a simplified form of $S_{jk;j^{\prime}k^{\prime}}$, which we shall refer to as the two-Hamiltonian approximation,

 then the stationary equation becomes

 where both $\lambda$ and $\nu$ are Hermitian matrices.
 If the system dynamics is described by Eq. (\ref{SchrodingerNonStationary}), then a time-dependent solution in the two-Hamiltonian approximation is